yulaixie/yulaixie.github.io/datasets/pass/samba/readme.txt

-samba-test-normal is the samba-1-provenance to used as rule database, samba-2-normal-provenance is used to test the false alarm rate£¬samba-2-intrusion-provenance is used to test the detection rate.
+In the paper on the use of Gaussian distribution, the folder samba-rule-intrusion is the rule database, samba-test-normal is the normal database for testing, and samba-test-transform is the database for intrusion deformation.